fatkahawai/rpi-webapp-express/README.md

 rpi-webapp-express

-an example of a web app server for he Raspberry Pi in Node & Express that provides a RESTful API responding to an ajax request which returns a JSON object which can be directly referenced.
+an example of a web API app server that can run on a RaspberryPi to allow monitoring and control from a web client.
+App uses Node & Express that provide a RESTful API responding to an ajax request, and returns a JSON object which can be directly referenced in the client.

 myapi.js is a node.js application. its an http server which serves html and js files, and also responds to API requests

-to start, open terminal window and run node with the myapi.js file as argument
+to start, download the source files into a new directory on the RPi, and run node from command line with the myapi.js file as argument
     > node myapi.js

-this starts the http server on http://localthost using port 3000
+this starts the http server on localthost using port 3000

-When a user now browses to http://localhost:3000, index.html is loaded (served by myapi.js) index.html loads the myclient.js file with the JSON query logic.
+When a user now browses to http://[your RPi's IP Address]:3000, the index.html will be loaded ad displayed (served by myapi.js) index.html loads the myclient.js file which contains the JSON query logic.